saidwivedi/DSR/README.md

 ## Training

 For training, we use the off-the-self human parsing model [Graphonomy](https://github.com/Gaoyiminggithub/Graphonomy) to get pseudo ground truth clothing segmentation.
-Use the `Universal Model` of Graphonomy to generate the segmentation mask.
+We use the `Universal Model` of Graphonomy to generate the segmentation mask.
 Read the supplementary paper for more information on how to generate psuedo ground-truth.
 After preparing the data, run the following command
 ```shell
 # For more details on different parameters, refer to dsr/core/config.py
 python train.py --cfg configs/dsr_train.cfg